Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Experiments

 \subsection{Applications}

-\textbf{Multiple-attribute Editing.} In addition to the previous single-attribute edits, shown in Fig.~\ref{fig:exp1}, our model also can achieve sequential editing of multiple attributes.
-Fig.~\ref{fig:exp_ap_1} shows our high-quality edits for the sequence ``Smile + Age + Hair color''.
-At the bottom of each row, the multiple-view results for these edits are presented, which shows that our model still shows strong 3D-view consistency in these cases.

-\textbf{Geometry Editing.} The disentanglement of the geometry and textures is not easy to achieve in previous methods.
-As mentioned above, we propose a simple unsupervised optimization method for geometry editing.
-Fig.~\ref{fig:exp_ap_2} shows our geometry editing results, corresponding multiple-view results, and meshes, respectively.
-For the middle case, we can observe the face has been reduced in size, while the appearance (e.g., hair color and expression) are well preserved.

-\textbf{Label Interpolation.} We show the attribute transfer results by continuously interpolating the attribute label.
-We take the attribute ``Smile'' as an example.
-Fig.~\ref{fig:exp_ap_3} shows the interpolation results corresponding to the labels ranging from -1 to 1.
-We can observe that the facial expression has been changed gradually from ``Smile'' to ``No-Smile'', while the identity (including the geometry) has minor changes.
-As mentioned above, the proposed TRIOT method can be used to alleviate this problem.

-\textbf{GAN Inversion for Real Image Editing.} We utilize the state-of-the-art GAN Inversion method (PTI) to project real images into the latent space of our 3D-GAN.
-Then, we perform real image editing with our proposed DAEM and TRIOT methods.
-We show the results of the PTI method for TT-GeNRF (E).
-PTI for TT-GNeRF (S) suffers from low-quality generation and editing.
-We observe that tuning step of PTI can harm the geometry of StyleSDF.
-In detail for TT-GNeRF (E), we follow two steps of PTI: 1) optimizing the latent code to obtain the corresponding projected latent of the real image while fixing the generator parameters (including DAEM); 2) fixing the optimized latent code and the parameters of DAEM while finetuning the remaining parameters of the generator.
-Afterward, we perform image editing using DAEM for the projected latent code.
+\textbf{Reference-based Geometry Transfer.} Disentangling geometry and textures has proven challenging in prior methods.
+We introduce an optimization approach for reference-based geometry transfer.
+As depicted in Fig.~\ref{fig:exp_ap_2}, our method yields promising results in geometry transfer, accompanied by corresponding multi-view outcomes.
+Our method effectively integrates textures from input images into the geometry of the reference image, resulting in highly realistic outputs.

-Fig.~\ref{fig:exp_ap_4} shows real image inversion and editing results for ``Gender'', ``Age'' and ``Smile'' attributes.
-The 2-th column shows that we can produce almost perfect reconstruction for the real images.
-After that, our model can achieve realistic and accurate editing.
-Moreover, the non-target region is well preserved.
-Finally, our model's multiple-view results also show strong 3D consistency.
+\textbf{GAN Inversion for Real Image Editing.} Fig.~\ref{fig:exp_ap_4} shows real image inversion and editing results for ``Bangs'', ``Age'' and ``Expression'' attributes.
+The 2-th column shows we can produce almost perfect reconstruction for the real images.
+After that, our model can achieve accurate attribute editing.
+Fig.~\ref{fig:exp_ap_4v2} shows the inversion and editing results of StyleFlow, GOAE, and ours.
+We observe that the non-target region, such as the clothes, is well preserved for our method.

-We refer to the demo video for more results about multiple-view attribute editing, geometry editing, and GAN inversion for real image editing.
+\emph{We refer to the demo video for more results about multiple-view attribute editing, reference-based geometry editing, and GAN inversion for real image editing.}

+\textbf{Multiple-attribute Editing.} In addition to the previous single-attribute edits, our model can perform sequential editing of multiple attributes.
+Fig.~\ref{fig:exp_ap_1} shows high-quality edits for the sequence ``Expression + Gender + Hair color''.
+Multiple-view results for these edits are presented at the bottom of each row, demonstrating that our model maintains strong 3D-view consistency in these cases.